Moto E2 & free Sprint LTE cellular data

 $29.99 FreedomPop Moto E2 LTE smartphone special offer is back!
 You

 here.
 When you order, you may also get an offer for a second Moto E2

 phone for $19.99.

 Huawei Union LTE smartphone.
-I don't know a lot about either one of them, but for $29
+I don't know much about the Huawei

 (plus a microSD slot that accepts up to 32GB), and a 2000mA removable

-battery, and was originally sold in the US by Boost Mobile and Virgin
+battery, and it was originally sold in the US by Boost Mobile and Virgin

 FreedomPop also has a variety of other more expensive Sprint-LTE-data

 smartphones on their

 Sprint for coverage, and you get 500mb of free Sprint LTE cellular data very month (or 1GB with